 Deb is a WMI certified Wilderness First Responder and a Certified Food Handler.

 lives in West Bloomfield, MI and has guided the Mt.
-Rainier and White Mountains FPING trips.
+Rainier, White Mountains and Isle Royale Fitpacking trips.

 She also guides trip on the Grand Canyon's South Rim and in Havasupai.
 She has spent many summers directing 7-9 year olds and